DENIC Domain Terms and Conditions

 (1) It is the Domain Holder’s duty to pay all domain charges in accordance with DENIC’s current price list and conditions of payment, which are available for consultation at https://www.denic.de/en/price-list/.
 DENIC has the right to change this price list provided it gives two months’ notice of its new charges.
 All bank charges incurred by payments to DENIC are to be borne by the Domain Holder.

 (2) For as long as the domain is administered by a DENIC member, the Domain Holder’s duty to pay the domain charges as laid down in paragraph 1 is suspended.
 If the DENIC member ceases to administer the domain (§ 1 (3) second alternative), the Domain Holder’s duty to pay is reactivated, and they must pay all domain charges due after that directly to DENIC.

-(3) DENIC is allowed to use e-mail to send its invoices to the Domain Holder or the Administrative Contact.
+(3) DENIC is allowed to use e-mail to send its invoices to the Domain Holder.

 § 5 Liability